UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: Supercomputers and High Performance Computers etc
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating­ point operations per second (FLOPS) such a system can carry out (http://top500.org).
-HPC Challenge is a broader, more interesting metric.
+HPC Challenge and HPCG are broader, more interesting metrics.
 * High Performance Computer (HPC) is any computer system whose architecture allows for above average performance.
 High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
 -- *Slide End* --